+61475031602 Phone or WhatsApp

 Suitcase Easier to start with a normal size suitcase and bring a soft bag to carry any extra stuff you acquire rather than a huge suitcase.
 Not easy to buy a second suitcase at the last minute on the road.

-Clothing lightweight layers of clothing are good.
+• Lightweight layers of clothing are good.
 Light, loose layers work well with the climate.
 Generally, I find 3 or 4 outfits sufficient, there is always the opportunity to pick up things along the way.
-Pack a pair of socks and cardigan for the cool of the morning.
-Bring a warm jacket.

-Laundry Any stop for 2 nights is a good time to send out laundry.
+• Laundry Any stop for 2 nights is a good time to send out laundry.

 Fitness We get on and off the minibus every day, multiple times